How to Write a Showcase Resume

 Before: Assisted with after-school tutoring program.

-After: Contributed to a 15 percent increase in the retention of at-risk students by marketing an after-school program to parents and launching a new tutoring program.
+After: Contributed to a 15 percent increase in the retention of at-risk students by marketing an after-school program to parents and launching a new tutoring program.or

 Example: Produced the highest customer satisfaction rating of the year with my Verizon sales team by providing personalized follow-up and service.